 Satellite-based AIS data were merged with the AIS base station data.
 The full AIS dataset was clipped to only include ship track data collected in the Bruce Head study area (between Stephens Island and Milne Port).
-The full positioning dataset obtained in 2022 from the shore-based AIS station at Bruce Head had a mean of 0.2 min between positions (range of 0.02-248 min, median of 0.2 min, standard deviation [SD] of 0.85 min).
-The distances between positions ranged from 0.0 km to 0.77 km (mean of 0.04 km, median of 0.04 km, and SD of 0.02 km).
-Positioning data from the AIS satellite only (i.e., with removed Bruce Head antenna data) had a mean of 0.80 minutes between positions (range of 0.02-2.95 min, median of 0.63 min, SD of 0.70 min).
-The distances between positions ranged from 0 km to 0.95 km (mean of 0.20 km, median of 0.14 km, and SD of 0.18 km).
+The full positioning dataset obtained in 2023 from the shore-based AIS station at Bruce Head had a mean of 0.3 min between positions (range of 0.2-2.6 min, median of 0.2 min, standard deviation [SD] of 0.13 min).
+The distances between positions ranged from 0.01 km to 0.56 km (mean of 0.06 km, median of 0.05 km, and SD of 0.03 km).
+Positioning data from the AIS satellite only (i.e., without Bruce Head antenna data) had a mean of 1.1 minutes between positions (range of 0.0.2-592.5 min, median of 1.1 min, SD of 6.4 min).
+The distances between positions ranged from 0 km to 1.1 km (mean of 0.25 km, median of 0.25 km, and SD of 0.16 km).

 AIS data were subsequently filtered to only include data collected during active survey periods at the platform.
 In AIS positioning data filtered to the temporal extent of RAD/BSA sampling, <1% of the AIS data were contributed by satellite data.
-The combined shore-based and satellite-based AIS dataset had a mean of 0.18 minutes between positions (range of 0.02-248 min, median of 0.04 min, SD of 0.02 min).
-The distances between positions ranged from 0.0 km to 0.77 km (mean of 0.04 km, median of 0.04 km, and SD of 0.02 km).
+The combined shore-based and satellite-based AIS dataset had a mean of 0.3 minutes between positions (range of 0.2-2.7 min, median of 0.2 min, SD of 0.15 min).
+The distances between positions ranged from 0.01 km to 0.57 km (mean of 0.06 km, median of 0.05 km, and SD of 0.04 km).
 The resulting dataset was used to interpolate the AIS data to 1 min resolution, to create a high temporal resolution considered necessary to relate vessel positions to narwhal sightings and behaviour.

 Each point in the compiled AIS dataset was used to calculate the distance and angle between the vessel's position and each centroid of the 28 SSA substrata (Figure 4-1).
 The resulting distances were used as continuous predictors of narwhal response to vessel traffic.
-To account for the orientation of the vessel relative to the substrata, vessels that were nearing the substrata (angles >270° and <90°) were classified as "Toward the substratum", whereas vessels that were moving away from the substrata (90°< angles <270°) were classified as "Away from the substratum".
+To account for the orientation of the vessel relative to the substrata, observations where vessels that were nearing the substrata (angles >270° and <90°) were classified as "Toward the substratum", whereas vessels that were moving away from the substrata (90°< angles <270°) were classified as "Away from the substratum".
 The interpretation of a vessel moving toward or moving away was therefore not that it departed the actual substratum, but that it was moving away from the substratum, acknowledging that an animal's response to a transiting vessel may vary depending on whether it is being approached by the vessel or is facing the stern of a departing vessel where the majority of radiated noise is generated.
 The AIS data preparation was repeated in an identical way for the behavioural and composition dataset, using the GPS position of the group at each time stamp in the UAV video analysis dataset as the reference point.